Electric car: Safety

-Heaviness
+Research published in the British Medical Journal in 2024 indicates that between 2013 and 2017 in the United Kingdom, electric cars killed pedestrians at twice the rate of petrol or diesel vehicles because "they are less audible to pedestrians in urban areas".
+Jurisdictions have passed laws requiring electric vehicles to be manufactured with sound generators.

+Weight

-The weight of the batteries themselves usually makes an EV heavier than a comparable gasoline vehicle.
-In a collision, the occupants of a heavy vehicle will, on average, suffer fewer and less serious injuries than the occupants of a lighter vehicle; therefore, the additional weight brings safety benefits (to the occupant).
+The weight of the batteries themselves usually makes an EV far heavier than a comparable gasoline vehicle.
+In a collision, the occupants of a heavy vehicle will, on average, suffer fewer and less serious injuries than the occupants of a lighter vehicle; therefore, the additional weight brings safety benefits to the occupant, while increasing harm to others.
 On average, an accident will cause about 50% more injuries to the occupants of a 2000 lb vehicle than those in a 3000 lb vehicle.
 Heavier cars are more dangerous to people outside the car if they hit a pedestrian or another vehicle.

 Stability

 The battery in skateboard configuration lowers the center of gravity, increasing driving stability, lowering the risk of an accident through loss of control.
+Additionally, a lower center of gravity provides a greater resistance to roll-over crashes.
 If there is a separate motor near or in each wheel, this is claimed to be safer due to better handling.

 Risk of fire

 Like their ICE counterparts, electric vehicle batteries can catch fire after a crash or mechanical failure.
 Plug-in electric vehicle fire incidents have occurred, albeit fewer per distance traveled than ICE vehicles.
 Some cars' high-voltage systems are designed to shut down automatically in the event of an airbag deployment, and in case of failure firefighters may be trained for manual high-voltage system shutdown.
 Much more water may be required than for ICE car fires and a thermal imaging camera is recommended to warn of possible re-ignition of battery fires.